Dentures in Turkey

 What is the definition of partial dentures?

-How do partial dentures differ from full dentures?
+How do these dentures differ from full dentures?

 Partial dentures replace only some missing teeth, while full dentures replace all teeth in the upper or lower jaw.
-Partial dentures use clasps or attachments to secure to remaining teeth, whereas full dentures rely on suction or adhesive.
+They use clasps or attachments to secure to remaining teeth, whereas full dentures rely on suction or adhesive.

-Someone might need partial dentures due to tooth loss from decay, injury, or gum disease.
-They help restore chewing function, prevent other teeth from shifting, and improve facial appearance and confidence.
+Someone might need it due to tooth loss from decay, injury, or gum disease.
+It helps restore chewing function, prevents other teeth from shifting, and improves facial appearance and confidence.

-What are the main components of partial dentures?
+What are the main components of these appliances?

 • A base made from acrylic or metal